 The academic rediscovery of the Euphon in 2010 offers considerable prospects for the establishment of the historiography of this instrument.
 The knowledge of the organotope of this instrument comes from organological data belonging to the field of instrument making extended to musical creation (repertoire, performers) and transmission (know-how, instrumental technique), distinguished according to production and prospective (transmission).
 It characterises the different phases of its development.
 The potential qualitative and quantitative adjustment of the organological factors that it brings together determine its degree of precision.
 Its knowledge, gathered by Frédéric Bousquet in his doctoral thesis entitled "Une approche de la facture instrumentale du Titanium Euphone à travers l'étude de l'orgue de verre Lasry Baschet et du Cristal Baschet, étendue à celle de l'Euphon de E. F. F. Chladni", supported at the University of Paris 8 in 2018, considerably enriches the design and contemporary making of the Euphone (Fig. 3 Titanium Euphone 2012, 6 octaves C0-C6), towards the consolidation of a dedicated repertoire.

-In 2005, he created the company STRUCTURES SONORES ATELIER BOUSQUET, placed under LICENCE BASCHET, renamed TITANIUMSOUND® as it designs the FIRST MUSIC INSTRUMENT IN TITANIUM WORLD IN 2010.
-This invention was acclaimed by the musical and scientific world.
+In 2005, the company STRUCTURES SONORES ATELIER BOUSQUET was created and placed under LICENCE BASCHET.
+In 2018, it merged with the company TITANIUMSOUND®, internationally recognised for having designed the FIRST TITANIUM MUSIC INSTRUMENT IN THE WORLD IN 2010, an invention that was acclaimed by the musical and scientific world.

 Dr. Frédéric Bousquet